Multilevel Monte Carlo for a class of Partially Observed Processes in Neuroscience: Introduction

 In this article we adopt the method of \cite{jasra_bpe_sde} to allow Bayesian parameter inference for a class of partially observed SDE models driven by jump processes.
 These type of models allow one to naturally fuse real data to well-known and relevant models in neuroscience.
 Simultaneously, such models can be rather complicated to estimate as, in the guise we consider them, they form a class of complex hidden Markov models, where the hidden process is an SDE.
 Naturally, such models are subject to several issues, including being able to estimate parameters and even being able to access the exact model.
 The approach that is adopted in this article is to first, as is typical in the literature, to time discretize the SDE and then to use efficient schemes on the approximate model.
 Our approach is to use Markov chain Monte Carlo (MCMC) combined with the popular multilevel Monte Carlo method of \cite{giles,hein}.
 This approach is able to reduce the computational cost to achieve a pre-specified mean square error.
 We provide details on the methodology combined with theoretically based guidelines on how to select simulation parameters to achieve the afore-mentioned cost reduction.
 This is illustrated on several neuroscience models.
+We remark that we are not the first to consider parameter estimation in such contexts.
+One example is the article of \cite{panin} whom consider related models but from a seemingly different perspective, in that latent process is observation driven and direct likelihood inference is the objective.
+The model used for statistical inference is, ultimately quite different from that considered here and one would expect it to be used in different problems than our approach.

 The structure of this paper is as follows.
 In Section \ref{sec:model} we give details on the model that is to be considered, whilst highlighting some applications in neuroscience.
 In Section \ref{sec:meth} we detail our computational methodology.
-Finally in Section \ref{sec:numerics} we give our numerical results.
+In Section \ref{sec:numerics} we give our numerical results.
+In section \ref{sec:discussion} we provide a discussion part.
+Finally section \ref{sec:conclusion} is dedicated to presenting our conclusion.